ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 After C and AS mutually authenticated each other and validated each other's authorization, C sends a token request to AS's token endpoint.
-The client MUST add a `cnf` object carrying either its raw public key or a unique identifier for a public key that it has previously made known to the authorization server.
+The client MUST add a `req_cnf` object carrying either its raw public key or a unique identifier for a public key that it has previously made known to the authorization server.
 To prove that the client is in possession of this key, C MUST use the same keying material that it